Diversity management: Realizing employee potential

 - Organisation of flexible working hours and further improvement of the compatibility of family life and work for parents

 - Advancing professional interests of women and men in MINT subjects (mathematics, information technology, natural sciences, technology)

-“We need the right mix of skills and talents to build a dynamic, adaptable, meritocratic platform.”
+“Diversity is crucial: we need the right mix of skills and talents to build a dynamic, adaptable, meritocratic platform.”

 are spoken at our risk center in Berlin